 This project examines the positive impact on the everyday that comes with migration, the now-common state of hybridity (where speaking of origins becomes almost forced and often impossible) and the small yet significant aspects of everyday culture and thought that are ‘foreign’ in origin but are no longer ‘foreign’.
 In a sense, these aspects are beyond identity but carry traces of foreignness.
 Much of my video work centres on this cultural transformation.

-My current writing project is a trilogy on the question of political art.
+My recently completed writing project is a trilogy on the question of political art.
 I seek to understand and advocate art that is political without being thematically about politics.

 In each volume, a contemporary artist is central in order to examine the question in close dialogue with art of the present.
 All three artists (Eija-Liisa Ahtila, Doris Salcedo and Ann Veronica Janssens) are strongly committed to deploy space as their medium; one in sculpture, one in video installation, and one in abstract spatial interventions.